zv-louis/mktotp/README.md

 ## Building Package

-To create a module package, run the following command:
+To create a module package, run the following command.
+The generated package will be saved in the dist directory.
+The generated package can be installed with pip, etc.

 ```bash
 # Assuming the project is cloned in the mktotp directory